types of paint

 Enamel paints are oil-based paints that dry with a high gloss finish.
 They’re great for coating surfaces or objects that need a weather-resistant finish.

-Use enamel paints for garden furniture or outside surfaces that must be hard-wearing and withstand temperature changes.
+Use enamel paints for garden furniture or other outside surfaces that must withstand British weather.

 Anti-Mould Paint